Ruqsana Begum: Professional boxing career

 In January 2018, Begum signed a three-year a managerial contract with Joe Joyce's handler Sam Jones and Adam Morallee who made her their first client since forming the management company S-Jam Boxing with plans to turn professional in boxing.
 She also signed with former heavyweight champion David Haye's Hayemaker Promotions.

-In 17 March, Begum made her professional boxing debut under Queensberry Rules against Bulgaria's Ivanka Ivanova in York Hall Bethnal Green, London, which was screened on Channel 5, as an undercard for the Matty Askin vs. Stephen Simmons fight.
+On 17 March, Begum made her professional boxing debut under Queensberry Rules against Bulgaria's Ivanka Ivanova in York Hall Bethnal Green, London, which was screened on Channel 5, as an undercard for the Matty Askin vs. Stephen Simmons fight.
 Begum was scored evenly on the scorecards, 38-38, with the bout called a draw.

 Other work

 On top of her own professional commitments, Begum is a personal trainer and instructor.
 She also works as an instructor one night a week giving free after-school Muay Thai classes every Monday at the Lions Den Gym in Chadwell Heath, London for the children in the East End.
 She also coaches ladies-only classes every Sunday.

-From 2006, she worked at an architectural firm in Epping Forest but lost the job because of the recession in 2008.
+From 2006, she worked at an architectural firm in Epping Forest but lost the job because of the Great Recession.
 From 2009, she worked part-time, two days a week, as an unqualified science technician at Swanlea School in Whitechapel, London.